kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

 vs memory usage tradeoff you can expect.
 We trained a simple 3-layers Graph Convolutional Network (GCN) model on [ogbn-papers100M](https://ogb.stanford.edu/docs/nodeprop/#ogbn-papers100M) dataset, which contains about 111 million nodes with 128 dimensional node features and about 1.6 billion edges.
-Storing the graph topology roughly takes 28 GB and the features 53 GBs.
+Storing the graph topology roughly takes 24 GB and the features 53 GBs.
 Given our current limitation, we can reduce 53 GB to something much smaller (we will limit it to 10GB).
-We used a machine with one RTX 4090 GPU with 24 GB of memory and 384 GB RAM with CPU, which is enough for PyG's in-memory store to store the entire graph and all features in memory.
+We used a machine with one RTX 4090 GPU with 24 GB of memory, two Xeon Platinum 8175M CPUs, and 384 GB RAM, which is enough for PyG's in-memory store to store the entire graph and all features in memory.
 We will give Kùzu's buffer manager 10 GB memory, which allows us to compare the memory and performance trade-off you can expect.
 During training, we use the `NeighborLoader` of PyG with batch size of 48,000 and sets the `num_neighbors` to `[30] * 2`, which means at each epoch roughly 60 neighbor nodes of 48,000 nodes will be sampled from the `Graph Store` and the features of those nodes will be scanned from Kùzu's storage.
 The peak GPU memory usage during the training is approximately 22 GB.
+16 cores[^1] are used during the sampling process.

 The below table gives the peak and stable memory/performance comparison (we measured the memory consumption every second of the experiment using Linux's `top` command):